 Spanish Steps Apartment: This gorgeous apartment rental on Via della Mercede near the Spanish Steps is available for five day minimum stays.

-La Scelta di Goethe: Luxury apartments near the Spanish steps.
+La Scelta di Goethe: Luxury apartment near the Spanish steps.